codemary/top-coins/README.md

 ## Problem and Solution

 The task is to develop Top Coins webapp which analysis crypto assets.
-The app should fetch data from open source ticker API.
-This data should further be presented through a table and a Scatter Plot Chart on different pages.
-The pages should be controlled through a navigation bar.

 ### Functional Requirements

+- The app should consist of a navigation bar with two pages:

+    - ```/``` - Market Overview
+    - ```/liquidity``` - Liquidity Analysis

+- Select menu inside the navigation bar to chnage the number of coins.
+It should have a global scope affecting data on both the pages mentioned above.

+- Market Overview page should render a table to show real-time data, sorted by rank.

+- Liquidity Analysis page should render a Scatter Plot chart to show real-time Market capitalization, volume and absolute price change (24h).

+- The chart should also consist of an interactive tooltip with the above mentioned information along with the coin names.

+### Technical Requirements

+- Create a frontend that communicates with the ticker API and fetches real-time data.

+- The frontend should be intuitive to use.

+- Accompany the code with test suite.

 ## Component Design